-Truthfully, despite my witchy and woo-woo beliefs, I am still a Catholic through and through.
+Truthfully, despite my witchy and woo-woo beliefs, I am still a Catholic.
 Okay, hold your pre-conceived notions of organized religion before throwing it my way.
 I am a Catholic who loves Jesus and the Blessed Virgin Mary, but I am also super open-minded in the New Age/Esoteric movement.
 Yes, these two have contradicting values that I both agree and disagree on, but I firmly believe that these two concepts (for a lack of a better term) value spiritual healing and connection regardless of their faults.
 Now that I’ve said my piece on the matter, I would like to freely express my thoughts on Alana Fairchild’s Mother Mary Oracle.

 Mother Mary and I have a strong connection ever since I was a child because we share the same birthday (I know that some of you might argue that the accuracy of this might not be correct and I honestly don’t care).
 In fact, all throughout my stay at the Catholic school I’ve attended, we have celebrated this day with a special flower offering.
 Guess who was always the one who represented his class.
 I think this is one of those ceremonial activities that truly connected me with the Holy Mother.
 Since then I have always looked up to her as a loving and caring mother-figure in my life, which is why when I was on the lookout for my very first oracle deck, I knew that the Mother Mary Oracle was the one!